xuantiep/xdeb-org/content/post/my-first-2-minutes-server-letting-ansible-do-work.md

 ~~~~
 ---
-- name: Run apt-get update/upgrade on all servers
+- name: Run apt update/upgrade on all servers
   gather_facts: no
   hosts: all
   remote_user: root